 The biblical stories adopt this idea of the Flood as a boundary line between the mythological era and the more historical era of the ancestors of the nation, and here too we find lifespans diminishing.
 According to P, for example, the first generations before the Flood lived for hundreds of years, while after the Flood there was a significant diminution of the lifespan, followed by an additional diminution in the era of the Patriarchs.
 The Yahwist’s version of this idea finds expression in God’s decree, just after the Flood, that human beings would not live longer than 120 years.

 In classical literature, the Flood is the demarcation between the era of the heroes and the present era of humanity, but in this respect the Flood story duplicates the function of the Trojan War in Greek myth.
 In fact, the Flood story, which arrived from the East, is competing with the more indigenous story in Greek culture, the story of the Trojan War, as is clear for example from the Kypria.
 This composition, apparently written in the 6th c.
-BCE, and constituting part of the Epic Cycle, adds extensive details about the events and circumstances of the Trojan War.
+BCE and constituting part of the Epic Cycle, adds extensive details about the events and circumstances of the Trojan War.
 In it we see clearly that the Trojan War takes the place that is filled by the Flood in ancient Near Eastern literature.
 According to this version of the story, when people began to multiply on earth Zeus sought to wipe out humanity and instigated the Trojan War:

 There was a time when the countless races <of men> roaming <constantly> over the land